Paper Maps for Digital Projects

 Prior experience with desktop GIS software is helpful but not required.
 If you have no experience with GIS, we encourage you to attend Introduction to ArcGIS Pro or QGIS prior to this workshop.

 The content of the workshop may be recorded.
-Cameras will capture the instructor station and the display screen.
-Ambient audio, including verbal audience participation, will be included on the recording.
 Registration for the workshop indicates consent.
-If you are uncomfortable with a recording being published please contact the instructor at anytime prior to the conclusion of the workshop.
+If you are uncomfortable with a recording being published please contact the instructor at any time prior to the conclusion of the workshop.

 - 1:00pm - 3:00pm